paigederaedt/blog/_posts/2014-11-18-InternetOfThings.markdown

 I thought the Internet of Things (IoT) was pretty amazing before I read most of the readings for this week.
 As usual, there's a ton of info I didn't know/hadn't even thought about.
 Here are a few of my thoughts:

 The Epic Struggle of the Internet of Things:
->'They like the slogan “Internet of Things” because it sounds peaceable and progressive.
+>'They like the slogan Internet of Things because it sounds peaceable and progressive.
 It disguises the epic struggle over power, money and influence that is about to ensue.'

 - Again, didn't really think of all the other considerations like power, money, etc. The IoT marketing does a really good job of emphasizing the cool factor, which makes sense...